citusdata/pg_cron/README.md

 ### Other cron logging settings

 If the `cron.log_statement` setting is configured, jobs will be logged before execution.
-The `cron.log_min_messages` setting controls the [minimum level of messages](https://www.postgresql.org/docs/current/runtime-config-logging.html#RUNTIME-CONFIG-SEVERITY-LEVELS) that will be logged.
+The `cron.log_min_messages` setting controls the [minimum level of messages](https://www.postgresql.org/docs/current/runtime-config-logging.html#RUNTIME-CONFIG-SEVERITY-LEVELS) that will be recorded.

 # Example use cases